- Advertisement Deadlines

 - Who May Advertise?

-The Lake Union Herald is a full-color magazine of the Seventh-day Adventist Church, Lake Union Headquarters, with a circulation of nearly 35,000.
+The Lake Union Herald is a full-color magazine of the Seventh-day Adventist Church, Lake Union Headquarters, with a circulation of more than 33,000.
 It serves the Illinois, Indiana, Lake Region, Michigan, and Wisconsin conferences.
 Its primary purpose is to tell the stories of God at work in His people in order to encourage, inspire, educate, advance and unify the church in the Lake Union.
 Advertisers must be a Seventh-day Adventist institution that is also a member of Adventist-laymen's Services and Industries.

 Who May Advertise?